laszloegri/laszloegri.github.io/_posts/2025-01-30-publications.markdown

 **[The Complexity of the List Homomorphism Problem for Graphs](https://doi.org/10.1007/s00224-011-9333-8)**
 László Egri, Andrei A. Krokhin, Benoît Larose, Pascal Tesson
-**Recognition:** The STACS 2010 paper (see Computational Complexity Theory section below) was selected among the best conference submissions.
-Our paper was one of six invited to be extended into a full journal version and was published in a [Special Issue](https://link.springer.com/article/10.1007/s00224-012-9401-8) of Theory of Computing; this extended version also received [Best of 2012 Recognition](http://www.computingreviews.com/recommend/bestof/notableitems_2012.cfm) as one of 91 notable computing items.
+**Recognition:** The STACS 2010 paper (see Computational Complexity Theory section below) was selected as one of the best conference submissions.
+Our paper was one of six invited to be extended into a full journal version and was published in a [Special Issue](https://link.springer.com/article/10.1007/s00224-012-9401-8) of Theory of Computing; this extended version was also included in the [Computing Reviews list of 91 notable computing items published in 2012](http://www.computingreviews.com/recommend/bestof/notableitems_2012.cfm).

 ## Neural Networks, Cognitive Science, Computer Vision